bigstreet729/MontyHall-SImulator/README.md

 ```
 # Results of the program
     The prababilities produced by the program is closely matches to the actual probabilities for
-    sufficient iterations for given n and k.
+    sufficient number of iterations for given n and k.
 The mathematical formuala is derived in Montyhall.pdf